Great-Sun-Group/credex-core/docs/develop/dev_env_setup.md

 - Implement more comprehensive testing procedures, including Docker-specific tests
 - Set up automated code quality checks and linting in the Docker environment
 - Explore ways to further align the Docker development environment with production settings
-- Optimize Codespaces configuration for faster startup and development experience
+- Optimize Codespaces and devcontainer configurations for faster startup and development experience

 By continuously improving the development process, you can enhance productivity and code quality in the credex-core application while ensuring consistency across different environments.